baberarjumand/Magic-Squares/README.md

-A Java program to generate Magic Squares with a focus on Test-Driven Development techniques.
+A Java program to generate Magic Squares of n-dimensions with a focus on Test-Driven Development techniques.

 Tuples are used to create multidimensional hypercubes.<br>
 Length of tuple determines the dimensions of generated hypercubes.<br>